Scalebound director Hideki Kamiya recently returned back to Twitter to share an important message for fans of Scalebound.

 If that's the case then Platinum really need to bolster their numbers - that, or stop saying 'yes' to everything...
 Quality is more important than quantity, and the FACT is their most recent games (Star Fox Zero, TMNT: Mutants in Manhattan, Transformers Devestation and the Legend of Korra) were poorly recieved - not just critically, but commercially as well.

+It's on P* to actually delegate it's resources properly,and not take on projects that it can't handle.
 But realistically, it's people just making assumptions that they spread themselves too thin.
 P* has a long history of working on multiple projects and delivering on them.
 The only one's which tend to be really bad are those that are licensed properties where release date is actually paramount to game quality.

 Transformers Devastation was not poorly received.

+You say it's sad that there is a lot of misinformation surrounding this story, yet your first comment is riddled with pure conjecture and assumption about what exactly happened, and you pose it as fact.
+How do you think misinformation actually gets spread in the first place?
+Hint: people who post pure conjecture and assumption.
+Another is those who willfully lie about stuff....although I don't want to accuse you of that.
 It's not uncommon for Japanese people to take responsibility for bad things.
 He was responsible for the project, and he's just doing what is typical in Japanese custom.
 He's apoligizing because it's what is expected of him.
 I'm sure he's remorseful, and likely does feel some responsibility, but your surprise of it makes it seem like you have no clue how Japanese customs and society work.
 Usually when things go wrong with games, the director or producer do apoligize to those who supported their work and were looking forward to it.

 To which assumptions are you referring?
 Be specific.

+The following assumptions. -They are working on too many projects at once. -They were given plenty of time and money. -That they got more money than any other title. -That they weren't up to the task of buildig the game -The assumptions that the demos were indicative of what the final product would be, although you have some merit with that one, but not the way you were trying to present it. -platinum bit off more than they can chew. -That MS was a fool to believe P* could deliver on an ambitious project.
+So, pretty much 90% of your comment.
 I do appreciate that you call out the misinformation on the mental health issue, but your first comment did nothing but spread a bunch of assumptions, which is where a lot of misinformation comes from.
 Some of it may end up being true, but for now, it's just misinformation, because you don't know the details about what happened between the two companies to know why it was cancelled.
 I could list any number of assumptions or theories about what happened, that have nothing to do with anyone's incompetence.
 But I wouldn't be so assertive about the validity of it like you were.

 Microsoft probably got caught him sleeping on the job.